A pickleball player, 71, drew marks on a public court. He faces a felony.

 A spokesperson for the Denver District Attorney’s Office said Friday that the office has “yet to accept or refuse this case for prosecution,” meaning there’s still a chance that prosecutors could decide not to go after Guney.

 Pickleball players at the Central Park facility have been requesting permanent lines on the court for several years now, according to Hoskins, who is a pickleball player herself.
-In January, Guney wrote to parks and recreation administrators requesting a meeting at the behest of the other players, who had come to call him “the mayor of pickleball.”
+In January, Guney wrote to parks administrators requesting a meeting at the behest of the other players, who had come to call him “the mayor of pickleball.”

 The meeting was ultimately scheduled for March 9.
-Although parks employees made no promises, they were open to the idea of adding permanent lines at some point in the future and in the meantime asked Guney to provide the staff with drawings indicating how the temporary courts should be set up on pickleball days.
+Although parks employees made no promises, they were open to the idea of adding permanent lines at some point and in the meantime asked Guney to provide the staff with drawings indicating how the temporary courts should be set up on pickleball days.

 The next Monday, March 14, Guney arrived early to set up the pickleball courts and stayed late to help break them down.
 According to Hoskins, the staff had previously drawn on the floor with a black marker to show where the temporary yellow markings should be set up.
 While breaking down for the day, Guney noticed the marks were fading and went to the front desk to request a black marker.
-Then, he went back into the gymnasium and made new marks, in some cases correcting or repositioning the old ones.
+Then he went back into the gymnasium and made new marks, in some cases correcting or repositioning the old ones.

 Later that day, a staffer noticed the marks and alerted a supervisor.
 After identifying Guney on the gym’s surveillance footage, the staff reported the incident to police.